tomrtk/imt2243-prototype/README.md

 # Object detection prototype

-Prototype implementation of object-oriented object detection from video using OpenCV and Darknet YOLOv3 object detection and pre-trained model from Darknet.
+Prototype implementation of an object-oriented object detection from video using OpenCV and Darknet YOLOv3 object detection and pre-trained model from Darknet.

-Part of a project in planning, requirements specification and design of an autonomous ship control software spring 2019 in the course IMT2243 - Software Engineering at NTNU Gjøvik.
+Small part of a project in planning, requirements specification and design of an autonomous ship control software spring 2019 in the course IMT2243 - Software Engineering at NTNU Gjøvik.